hsuanchih/Scribbles/iOS-OSX/Combine Publishers-Operator-Subject-Published.md

 ```
 (Snippet from [OpenCombine](https://github.com/broadwaylamb/OpenCombine/blob/master/Sources/OpenCombine/Subject.swift))

-Now let's see the implementation for `PassthroughSubject`.
+A `PassthroughSubject` is a publisher typically used to as an adaptor to bridge existing imperative code to the publish/subscribe model.
+Let's see the implementation for `PassthroughSubject`.

 ```Swift
 public final class PassthroughSubject<Output, Failure: Error>: Subject  {